 Everyone is familiar with the signature rock formations of Monument Valley but when you spend time there, you will realize that there is so much more to see and experience.
 Monument Valley is not a State or National Park.
 It is a Navajo Tribal Park.
 Navajo families have lived in the valley for generations.
 Learning about the Navajo people is just as enjoyable as touring the monuments of the valley.

-On all Simpson tours, your Navajo tour guide will share with you his knowledge of the geology of Monument Valley, and the culture, traditions, and heritage of his people: the Dineh (Navajo).
+On all of Simpson’s Trailhandler Tours, your Navajo tour guide will share with you his knowledge of the geology of Monument Valley, and the culture, traditions, and heritage of his people: the Dineh (Navajo).

 What to See and Do

 Stop at the Visitors Center- The Visitor’s Center and plaza overlook the valley.
 There are restrooms, restaurant, and well-stocked gift shop.
 Go through the various exhibits of the Navajo Nation, Navajo Code Talkers, and the area's history.

 Monument Valley Navajo Tribal Park Visitor Center Hours

 When you approach the parking lot at the Visitors Center you will see all sorts of tour vehicles – jeeps, vans, and trucks.
 You also will see a small wood building where you can sign up for horseback tours.
 You can (although we wouldn’t recommend it) drive your own car into the valley.
 Take a tour.
 You will learn so much from the guide and will have a chance to talk with a Navajo person, most likely from the Valley.
 You will have choices so decide how long you want to stay (there are overnight packages where you stay in a hogan) and what you want to see.